Baxter Young Investigator Award

 - Life Sciences: Innovation in clinical pathology, pharmacology, biochemistry, pharmacokinetics and toxicological methods with an emphasis on biomarkers, in vitro alternatives to in vivo methods, and novel models of safety and efficacy with emphasis on drugs, devices or biologics.

-- Pharmaceutical Sciences: Driving innovation by utilizing new and existing formulation and processing technologies to develop sterile products that meet patient needs.
-Technologies for solubilization and stabilization of small molecules or biologics to allow development of injectable dosage forms.
+- Pharmaceutical Sciences: Driving innovation by utilizing new and existing formulation and processing methods to develop sterile products that meet patient needs.
+Applying technologies for solubilization and stabilization of small molecules or biologics to allow development of injectable dosage forms.
+Developing and implementing process analytical technologies for manufacturing or for use with drug delivery devices.

 The research description should clearly describe the connection between the research and critical care therapies.
 The length should not exceed two pages (including figures and references), with 1” margins and font size ≥ 12pt.
 The student’s scientific advisor should also send a letter or e-mail that details the enrollment or postdoctoral status, as well as their specific role in the described research.

 All applicants must be currently enrolled graduate students or postdoctoral fellows and must be primarily responsible for the research described.
-All successful applicants must commit to briefly presenting their results at the annual Baxter Young Investigator Awards ceremony to be held on September 12, 2013 at Baxter's corporate headquarters located in Deerfield, Illinois.
+All successful applicants must commit to briefly presenting their results at the annual Young Investigator Awards ceremony to be held on September 18, 2014 at Baxter's R&D facility located in Round Lake, Illinois.

 Details and Conditions